Climate change in Madagascar: Effects on people

 Agriculture in Madagascar is being affected by climate change, with smallholder farmers extremely vulnerable to its impacts.
 The effects of climate change on agriculture, such as increased drought, greatly threatens Madagascar's population, 80% of which relies on agriculture for livelihood.
 Heating and flooding has been proposed as driving a decline in farm production between 1990 and 2015.
 The severe 2021–2022 Madagascar famine, which followed the worst drought in four decades, has been linked to climate change by the United Nations and media commentators, although an attribution study found that "while climate change may have slightly increased the likelihood of this reduced rainfall [over 2019–21], the effect is not statistically significant", with poverty, poor infrastructure and high dependence on rain-fed agriculture being primary factors.

 Water supply in Madagascar is poor, with a 2018 estimate suggesting that 66% of the population in rural areas and 49% in urban areas lack access to drinking water.
 Madagascar was facing one of the world's most severe water crises as of 2021 due to poor water management infrastructure, deforestation, erosion and saltwater intrusion.
 Decreases in annual rainfall, increased evapotranspiration and sea level rise are projected to further reduce water availability across much of the country.
 This includes the capital Antananarivo, where water availability may not be able to meet demand by 2025.
 Water in Southern Madagascar, where groundwater is the primary water source during the dry season, are likely to also be severely affected as water becomes further limited.

 Climate change also has significant implications for health in Madagascar.
 The incidence of respiratory infections and diarrhea is increasing and these, along with malaria and malnutrition, are expected to increase in the 21st century due to climate change.
 Cholera outbreaks and malnutrition have been linked to climate change.

+The effects of climate change on people.
+Trails are washed away by cyclones, roads are impassable, and schools are damaged.